10. Summit County, Colorado

-High incomes are partially attributable to high educational attainment.
+The high incomes are partially attributable to the high educational attainment.
 Howard is one of just seven counties in which at least 60% of adults have a four-year college degree.
 This means that residents are more likely to be qualified for high-paying careers.
-The county is commuting distance to both Washington, D.C. and Baltimore and most working residents do commute to jobs outside of Howard County.
+The county is within commuting distance to both Washington, D.C. and Baltimore, and most working residents indeed commute to jobs outside of Howard County.

 6. Fairfax County, Virginia